gnudo/source-size-calculator/README.md

 ## Structure

 - `classes` folder: contains all methods for calculating source sizes
-- `scripts` folder: contains implementations for both the source size calculation and the multilayer characterization
+- `functions` folder: contains implementations for both the source size calculation and the multilayer characterization as well as the calculations for energy and source size uncertainties.
+The methods are implemented as Matlab functions.
-- `examples` folder: contains examples that can be run to see how the tools work
+- `examples` folder: contains examples that can be run to see how the tools work.
+All methods are called from scripts located in this folder.

 ## Tutorial